karayabin/universe-snapshot/universe/Ling/UniverseTools/doc/api/Ling/UniverseTools/DependencyTool/writeDependencies.md

 ================

-public static [DependencyTool::writeDependencies](https://github.com/lingtalfi/UniverseTools/blob/master/doc/api/Ling/UniverseTools/DependencyTool/writeDependencies.md)(string $planetDir) : bool
+public static [DependencyTool::writeDependencies](https://github.com/lingtalfi/UniverseTools/blob/master/doc/api/Ling/UniverseTools/DependencyTool/writeDependencies.md)(string $planetDir, array $postInstall = []) : bool

 Writes the dependencies.byml file at the root of the given $planetDir.

+If the postInstall array is passed, it will be merged with any existing post install directives that might already be there (which might happen if the dependency file already exists).